 I’ve just had the most stressful month of my life.
 My 76-year-old Mom was taken to the hospital and became unresponsive, confused, upset and convinced her doctor was trying to hurt her.
 Nothing the nurses and doctors did could change anything.
 I just didn’t know what to do.
 It seemed like she was getting worse and to be honest – I was ready to try anything.

 Then I had an idea.
 What about music?

 Music changed everything.
 Her blood pressure came down, her heart rate stabilized, she became more calm, accepting and began taking her medication again.
-Somehow the music brought her out of the fog and allowed her to connect to her old self again.
+Somehow the music brought her out of the fog and allowed her to connect with her old self again.
 It’s over now, and she’s safely living with us.
 But I’ll never forget the power music had to bring relief to my Mom.
 Today, she’s never far from her music player.

 So what brings you here?
 Do you have a family member in pain or suffering?
 Do you love someone with dementia or Alzheimer’s?
 Or are you just interested in finding a simple and easy music player without all the confusing buttons?
 Whatever the reason, you’re very welcome to stay a while…